CameronD73/529renew/README.md

 * You should _pin the 529renew icon to the toolbar_ so that you can access the settings page.
 On Vivaldi it seems to be present by default, as soon as the extension is installed.
 For other browsers you need to go to `manage extensions` to pin
 * The "extensions" icon (a jigsaw puzzle piece on Chrome, a box on Opera) should be visible on the toolbar.
 Click on that and the drop-down should show 529renew.
 Chrome shows a pin, while edge shows what might be an eye. either case, you want to click that to enable the 529renew icon to appear on the toolbar.
 This is needed to give you access to the settings.
 * you are now ready to start.
-* if you have old data that you want to migrate from _529 and You_ then go to the next section, otherwise you can skip it.
+* if you have been away for a long time and have old data that you want to migrate from _529 and You_, then go to the section at the end of this page.

 ## Database Migration from 529Renew before October 2023
-Version 1.9 offers an easy migration process and is documented in a web page that pops up when the extension is installed.
-Since it is transient, I will not document it here.
+Version 1.9 offers an easy migration process and is documented in a web page that popped up when the extension is installed.
+It no longer works, so is not documented here.

-## Database Import from 529 and You

-* 529renew has a somewhat different database format from that of _529 and You_.
-This is detailed [elsewhere, in the wiki](https://github.com/CameronD73/529renew/wiki/DB-Schema-changes) - most data is the same but it means you cannot simply copy over the old database file.
-* This means you need to reimport your data to easily populate the database with all the matches you carefully obtained with 529 and You.
-* The file that you need to import is the CSV file that you previously exported for GDAT from _529 and You_.
-If you have been using 529 and You for a long time then you may have some "build 36" records.
-The exports from  _529 and You_ could be from either build 36 or from build 37 but not both in the one file.
-The files do not contain the build info so you have to know if the file is build 37 or not.  _Any file you import will be assumed to be build 37_.
-* before you import, you should  consider the rounding parameters - the cM rounding parameter will be used when importing data.
-The base-pair address rounding is not used on import, although  _529 and You_ always rounded to the nearest Megabase address to be compatible with older 23andMe outputs.
-* Click on the `Import CSV` button and select the required CSV file.
-Then wait.
-This is a ridiculously slow process (due to Google blocking access to any faster DB operations).
-If you have a large file and would like progress reports then you can open the debug window using either _F12_ or _ctrl-Shift-I_ or right-click `inspect`(at least under ms-Windows) and select the  _console_ tab.
-* message box eventually says "CSV parsing complete" and you can click OK to continue.
-* you can safely reload the file or load other versions and new entries will be updated.
-It will ignore matching segments already loaded (which makes it much faster reloading duplicated data), so it would be perhaps safer to load newer files first.
-* you should then be able to examine the `show matches of` list to see testers who have been imported.
+Once the extension is installed, you should see the migrations notes, and you can also later see them bu typing, (or copy/pasting) [chrome-extension://hgckkjajmcmbificinfabmaelboedjic/whatsnew-2_0.html](chrome-extension://hgckkjajmcmbificinfabmaelboedjic/whatsnew-2_0.html)  into the browser address bar.

 ## The tab/page named "529Renew Results"